shadowbrain/miRNA_data_analysis/README.md

 - scipy.stats: Specifically `ttest_ind` for performing independent t-tests.

 ## Script Workflow
-1. **Data Loading**: The script starts by loading miRNA expression data from a CSV file.
+1. **Data Loading and Initial Processing**:
+   - Loads miRNA data from the provided CSV file into a pandas DataFrame.
+   - Sets predefined lists of stable reference miRNAs, including housekeeping, negative, and positive miRNAs.

 2. **Normalization**:
    - It identifies housekeeping, negative, and positive miRNAs in the input data set.